vvngu/vvngu/README.md

 First-generation CS graduate student passionate about building ethical AI solutions that solve real-world problems.
 Currently pursuing my Master's at Northeastern University while working as a Graduate Student Services Coordinator.

 I'm seeking roles where I can deepen my expertise in ML engineering or full-stack development while building systems that have real-world impact.
-I'm especially drawn to companies pushing the boundaries in AI/ML, where I can drive innovation and continuous learning.
 I thrive in collaborative teams that value self-starters.
 I'm energized by complex, open-ended challenges where I can take ownership of solutions while learning from experienced teammates.
 Ultimately, I want to be somewhere I can make a meaningful contribution while growing both technically and professionally

 📍Currently Based in San Francisco, CA